avdpunks/avdpunks.github.io/_posts/_draft/2024-01-01-AVDxRemoteFX USB redirection.markdown

 However, there are many devices like the spacemouse, printers webcams, scanners and more which are not covered by this redirections.
 RemoteFX USB redirection enables you to redirect these devices and brings you the best of both worlds and an improved user experience.

-*Note* RemoteFX USB redirection compliments your high-level redirection and doesn't replace them.
+>**Note:** RemoteFX USB redirection compliments your high-level redirection and doesn't replace them.

 ## What is RemoteFX?
 RemoteFX was invented and developed by Calista Technologies and quickly acquired by Microsoft in 2008.

 It was released in 2011 as part of Service Pack 1 (SP1) for Windows Server 2008 R2 and Windows.
 It was designed to deliver a rich user experience and graphic hardware support to Hyper-V virtual machines (VMs).
 Over the last 9+ years, RemoteFX improved the overall user experience during a remote desktop session and let users enjoy high-quality media support, audio-synchronization, graphics, and RemoteFX USB redirection.